abedkristanto/Worldwide_NPP_Analysis/README.md

-# NPP_Worldwide_Data
+# Worldwide_NPP_Analysis
-Gathering Nuclear Power Plant (NPP) databases and analyzing worldwide Nuclear Power Plant data
+Gathering and Analyzing Worldwide Nuclear Power Plants (NPPs) databases.

 Nuclear Power Plant Worldwide.ipynb : Analyzing NPP data from power reactor by countries.csv dataset power reactor by countries.csv : Dataset on the number of operational and under counstruction NPP grouped by country